ADO A20 vs Xiaomi HIMO Z20 - 20" folding e-bike hands-on comparison review, test and manual

 • P09: Zero boost or Non Zero boost – 0 means zero boost, you can apply power from standing still.
 1 means non zero boost, you have to be in motion to apply power from the motor.

 • P10: Driving modes – 0 – PAS only, the throttle is not working.
-1—throttle only, PAS is
+1—throttle only, PAS is not working.
+2—both throttle and PAS are working.

 • P11: PAS sensitivity setting – Range: 1-24